aarsenault/SolanaPulse/README.md

 npm run test
 ```

-## Considerations
+## Overall Considerations:

+- All three charts have very poor initial load times.Some ideas on how to address the load times are in the backend section.

-Normally `.env` files would not be included.
+- Normally `.env` files would not be included.
 As they only contain a link to local host I am including them here for simplicity

 ### Backend considerations